 The Prompt Payment Portal, which hosts the Prompt Payment Code, is about encouraging and promoting best practice between organisations and their suppliers.
 The focus of the portal is to provide information based on best practice to all parties in the supply chain in order to improve the payment process and cycle.
-The portal is maintained jointly by DBEI and the Irish Institute of Credit Management (IICM).
+The portal is maintained by the Department of Business, Enterprise and Innovation.

 Background to the Prompt Payment Code

 The Prompt Payment Code, which is hosted through this online portal, was launched in March 2015.
 It was developed by business for business with the aim of improving cash flow between business and moving towards a culture of prompt payment in Ireland.

-The Code is supported by the Department of Business, Enterprise and Innovation (DBEI), and driven by our partners, the Irish Institute of Credit Management (IICM), the Irish Small and Medium Enterprises Association (ISME), the Small Firms Association (SFA), the Irish Business and Employers Confederation (IBEC), Chambers Ireland and The Banking & Payments Federation Ireland (BPFI).
+The Code is supported by the Department of Business, Enterprise and Innovation (DBEI), and driven by our partners, the Irish Small and Medium Enterprises Association (ISME), the Small Firms Association (SFA), the Irish Business and Employers Confederation (IBEC), Chambers Ireland and The Banking & Payments Federation Ireland (BPFI).

 By signing up to the Prompt Payment Code and pledging to pay on time businesses are providing their suppliers with cash flow certainty.
 This cash flow certainty means businesses can build stronger relationships with their customers, confident that they will be paid on time.